liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 poll.

-**Select Question:** Displays the same dialog box as Configuration, allowing you to choose different questions from the dropdown menu.
+**Select Question:** Displays the same dialog box as Configuration, allowing you to choose different questions from the drop-down menu.

 **Add Question:** Allows you to create a new question.